vmanucharyan/duktape-cpp/README.md

 ## Defining inspectors

 First, we need to tell `duktape-cpp` which members of class need to be exposed.
-This can be done by defining `inspect` method inside of out class.
+This can be done by defining `inspect` method inside of our class.

 ```cpp
 namespace SpaceInvaders {